UniversalScientificTechnologies/DEMODOS/README.md

 ### Remote Operation

-The remote control of the dosimeter was chosen to ensure that trainees are not unnecessarily exposed to artificial radioactive sources during their training.
+The remote control of the dosimeter was chosen to ensure that trainees were not unnecessarily exposed to artificial radioactive sources during their training.
 This approach maximizes safety while maintaining the effectiveness of the training exercises.

 The system for the **Promise mission** was designed to operate over a Wi-Fi network covering the entire training area.
 The system is highly flexible and can be adapted to other technologies depending on the complexity of the mission space.